The directed landscape seen from its trees

 \section{Acknowledgements}

 The authors thank the hospitality of the Institut Mittag-Leffler during the program ``Random Matrices and Scaling Limits" where this work was partly completed.
+The authors also thank Evan Sorensen for pointing out some references in the literature.
 BV was partially supported by an NSERC Discovery Grant.

 Mustazee Rahman.
 Department of Mathematical Sciences, Durham University, Durham, UK. mustazee@gmail.com

 B\'alint Vir\'ag.
 Departments of Mathematics, University of Toronto, 40 St. George St., Toronto, Ontario, M5S2E4. balint@math.toronto.edu